Guillermo Cubillos

-Guillermo Cubillos (born 14 January 1995) is a Chilean footballer that currently plays for Primera B de Chile club Barnechea as a defender.
+Guillermo Cubillos (born 14 January 1995) is a Chilean footballer that currently plays for Primera B de Chile club San Marcos as a defender.

 Career

 Youth career

 Cubillos started his career at Primera División de Chile club O'Higgins.
 He progressed from the under categories club all the way to the senior team.

 O'Higgins

 On 1 February 2015, Cubillos debuted against Unión La Calera replacing Damián Lizio at the 90+2' on the 2-1 win at the Estadio El Teniente.